oxylabs/selenium-proxy-integration-java/README.md

 To create a Chrome Driver instance, go through a two-step process as follows:

-First, create an instance of `BrowserMobProxyServer.` This is where you need to provide the proxy endpoint, username, and password.
+First, create an instance of `BrowserMobProxyServer`.
+This is where you need to provide the proxy endpoint, username, and password.

 The fourth parameter is a two-letter country code.
 If you don’t need a country-specific proxy, set it to `null`: